NekoCoaster/inf2009-edge-project/README.md

 - If Conda isn't found after `phase1.sh`:
 - Try opening a new terminal or run `source ~/.bashrc`.

-Got it.
-Here's what you should **insert before Step 4** in your `README.md` to explain the testing scripts properly:

----

 ## Step 4: Running the Model Testing Scripts

 After successfully setting up LLaVA-NeXT, you can run the following **testing scripts** to verify the model installation and test its integration with MQTT.